-The executive succession plan is integrated with the Company's overall succession planning process, which aims to ensure that a strong pipeline of talent is being developed at all levels in the organization.
+The executive succession plan is integrated with the Company's overall succession planning process, which aims to ensure that a strong pipeline of talent is being developed at all levels in the organization by assessing what is required to ensure the readiness of home-grown talent when stepping up towards those new responsibilities and to provide the proper developmental plan, coaching or training.
 Reference is made to the section "Diversity" for a discussion on diversity considerations in the Company's overall succession planning process.
 In connection with succession planning, the Chief Human Resources Officer benefits from the involvement of the Chief Executive Officer, as well as other members of senior Management.